-The CMU Tutoring Program offers one-on-one tutoring for most 100-400 level courses to all undergraduate students enrolled in face-to-face courses and some online courses.
-Walk-in tutoring is offered for some high-demand subjects as well.
+The CMU Tutoring Program offers one-on-one tutoring for most 100-300 level courses to all undergraduate students enrolled in face-to-face courses and some online courses.
 The tutors are students recommended by faculty and, though every effort is made to fulfill every request, occasionally a tutor may not be available for a course.
 Students seeking these tutors are asked to visit the Academic Advising and Assistance office in 250 Ronan Hall or to call 989-774-3465.
-Additional areas providing subject-specific tutoring opportunities include: